CPAN-Security/security.metacpan.org/docs/cna-faq.md

 CPAN and MetaCPAN do block badly behaved robots (especially since metacpan.org itself is meant for people, not bots).
 But ultimately we (CPAN and mirrors) cannot control what someone does with a module once they have downloaded it.

+*[Upriver]: Upriver – a module on CPAN that has dependencies published on CPAN.
+The more dependencies, the further upriver it is considered.
+*[CNA]: CNA – CVE Numbering Authority.
+*[CVE]: CVE – Common Vulnerability Enumeration is an numeric identifier for publicly disclosed vulnerabilities.